NotSooShariff/spamwarden-api/README.md

 You can use the provided test script in the `testcode/` folder, `test.py`, to make requests to the API.
 Here's how to use it:

-1. Ensure that the Flask API is running locally, and ngrok is set up to expose the API.
+1. Ensure that the Docker Container is running locally, and is set up to expose the API at the desired port.

 2. Navigate to the `testcode/` folder in your terminal: